DC23/workflows/_episodes/03-wildcards.md

 - "Use Snakemake wildcards to simplify our rules."
 - "Understand that outputs depend not only on the input data files but also on the scripts or code."
+- "Be able to specify scripts as inputs to a rule."
+- "Be able to use indexed and named wildcards."
 keypoints:
 - "Use `{output}` to refer to the output of the current rule."
 - "Use `{input}` to refer to the dependencies of the current rule."
-- "You can use Python indexing to retrieve individual outputs and inputs (example: `{input[0]}`)"
+- "You can use Python indexing to retrieve individual wildcard values (example: `{input[0]}`)"
 - "Wildcards can be named (example: `{input.file1}`)."
 - "Naming the code or scripts used by a rule as inputs ensures that the rule is executed if the code or script changes."
 ---

-After the exercise at the end of the previous episode, our Snakefile looked like
+After the previous episode, our Snakefile looked like this:
-this:

 ~~~
-# Generate summary table
 rule zipf_test:
     input:
         'isles.dat',